mdrezaulislam/MicroRNA/README.md

 # MicroRNA

-An R package to derive microRNA counts from high throughput sequencing data Currently the package is suitable to quantify microRNAs only for human and mouse.
+An R package to derive microRNA counts from high throughput sequencing data.
+Currently the package is suitable to quantify microRNAs from only human and mouse sequencing data.

 The package reports quality of the sequencing files, map raw sequencing data to the genome and generates microRNA counts in .RData format ready for downstream analysis (e.g. normalization, differential expression,